-Interestingly, U.S. companies are more likely to call email fraud a board-level issue (91%) in comparision to those in Germany and France (76.8% and 74.6%, respectively).
+Interestingly U.S. companies are more likely to call email fraud a board-level issue (91%) vs. Germany and France (76.8% and 74.6%, respectively).

 More than half of those surveyed (59%) consider email fraud one of the top security risks to their businesses.
-And 86% called it an IT security priority for their organisation.
+And 86% called it an IT security priority for their organization.

-The industries most likely to list email fraud as a top IT security priority include professional services (92%), IT and telecommunications (90%), and finance (88%).
+The industries most likely to list email fraud as a top IT security priority include professional services (92%), IT and telecoms (90%), and finance (88%).